Rohama789-blip/NeuroFive-Titanic-ML-track/README.md

-#  Titanic Survival Analysis
+# Titanic Machine Learning Project – NeuroFive ML Internship

 ## Project Overview

-This project was completed as part of the NeuroFive ML Internship.
-It demonstrates the complete machine learning workflow using the Titanic dataset, starting from Exploratory Data Analysis (EDA) to Data Cleaning, Visualization, and finally building a Classification Model using Logistic Regression.
+This repository contains all Titanic-based tasks completed as part of the **NeuroFive Machine Learning Internship**.
+The project follows a complete machine learning workflow, starting from data exploration and preprocessing to model building, evaluation, and deployment using a Scikit-learn Pipeline.

 ---

-## Tools & Libraries Used
+# Technologies Used

 - Python
 - Google Colab